govuk-one-login/fraud-rpt/README.md

 - regenerates and resends failed messages
 - logs the number of successful and failed messages, with the parameters

-Settings provided to the API determines the number of messages to send, the ratio of each [event type](#event-types), the error rate a generated SET and the endpoint of the SSF pipeline to use.
+Settings provided to the API determines the number of messages to send, the ratio of each event type, the error rate for generating a valid SET and the endpoint of the SSF pipeline to use.

+For this application, AWS Simple Queue Servce (SQS) queues are used between the Generator and Transmitter functions.
+The Generator Lambda outputs events into the SETTransmitterQueue, which is used as an event source for the Transmitter Lambda.

+All SQS queues have Dead Letter Queues (DLQ) associated with them.
+If a message fails to be processed by the Generator Lambda, it will retry for a number of times setout by the queue redrive policy.
+Once this has been reached, the message will then be transferred to the DLQ associated with the queue.

 ### Public Key function